 Concordia Students Think Outside the Classroom on Expo Day

-Concordia’s Expo Day is a unique opportunity for students to “learn beyond the boundaries” as classes are suspended for a day and faculty members join students for excursions that take advantage of the rich cultural, historical, and educational opportunities new the campus.
+Concordia’s Expo Day is a unique opportunity for students to “learn beyond the boundaries” as classes are suspended for a day and faculty members join students for excursions that take advantage of the rich cultural, historical, and educational opportunities near the campus.
 Here are a few examples of Expo Day destinations...

 The Renaissance at the Cloisters was explained with a special guided tour of the museum and gardens.